-Finger Foods enables 3D visualizations that are cost effective, reduce building requirements and allow for an infinite number of permutations.
+Finger Food enables 3D visualizations that are cost effective, reduce building requirements and allow for an infinite number of permutations.

-Finger Foods VR positively impacts business processes, supply chain management and an organization’s environmental impact.
+Finger Food VR positively impacts business processes, supply chain management and an organization’s environmental impact.
 And it’s why the adoption of VR to solve traditional business problems is becoming more common place.

 Pick One Thing and Do It Well

 Finger Food Studios has grown to four locations across North America and more than 130 employees.
 Surprisingly this growth has been through a service-based approach.

 “We’ve really built our company around innovation outsourcing,” he says.
 “And where we see the opportunity is (sic) adapting and enabling the technology around solving business problems.”

 Ryan is often advised that his firm might be seen as more valuable if only they focused more on product.
 Ryan stays the course to focus on providing services that solve significant market problems.
 He attributes a large part of their success on this focus.